-- As an RTAS plug-in (Real Time Audio Suite): all Pro Tool systems are compatible with this standard: the sound treatment is done completely done by the central unit, and therefore does not require any specific extension card (TDM type system).
+- As an RTAS plug-in (Real Time Audio Suite): all Pro Tool systems are compatible with this standard: the sound treatment is done completely by the central unit, and therefore does not require any specific extension card (TDM type system).
 On the TDM systems, the RTAS plug-ins can only be loaded on an audio track before the TDM plug-ins.
 They cannot be loaded to an Aux Input or a Master Fader. - As a HTDM plug-in (Host Time Division Multiplexing): only TDM Systems (so with at least one extension card) for Mac OS 9 and X can use these plug-ins (refer to Digidesign for HTDM compatibility with Windows which is to come).
 The latter work exactly like TDM plug-ins (no limitations on insertion positions, etc.), with the difference being that the treatment is primarily being done by the central unit, and not by the extension cards.
-The advantage of this standard is the delicacy of TDM, and this keeping the card DSPs as free as possible.
+The advantage of this standard is the delicacy of TDM, as well as the fact that this keeps the card's DSPs as free as possible.